On the Construction of Generalised Bobillier Formula: Conclusion

 \section{Conclusion}

-The angle between the tangent of pole curve at the instantaneous pole centre of coupler with respect to the base of a four bar linkage and of the cranks is equal to the angle between the other crank and the collineation axis.
+The angle between the tangent of pole curve at the instantaneous pole center of coupler with respect to the base of a four bar linkage and of the cranks is equal to the angle between the other crank and the collineation axis.
 This expression is can be verified by the Bobillier's construction by graphically.
 This has been a major interest to physicists, mathematicians and engineers.
-Also this problem can be solved by an analytical method called the Bobillier formula which is more practical to use.
-Various geometric and analytical methods have been developed for the Bobillier formula of Euclidean and Lorentzian planar motion.
-In literature, the Bobillier formula in Galilean and hyperbolic planes has not been obtained yet.
-Then the following questions can be asked.
-"Can be this formula obtained in Galilean and hyperbolic planes?" and "Is it possible to give a generalised formula for the Bobillier's construction in a $p-$complex plane including all planes?"
-Thus, we find out the Bobillier formula for $p = 0$ (Galilean) and $p = 1$ (hyperbolic).
-Moreover, since the $p-$complex plane correspond to complex, Galilean and hyperbolic planes for the special cases of $p$ $\left( { - 1,0, + 1} \right)$, respectively, we obtain that the generalised Bobillier formula in $p-$complex plane.
-We give the special cases of the generalised Bobillier formula for the cases of $p$.
-So, we think that this study would be important to the sciences of mathematics, engineering and astronomy.
-There is no doubt that this study will add innovation to science.\\
+At the same time this problem can be solved by an analytical method called the Bobillier formula which is more practical to use.
+Various geometric and analytical methods have been developed for the Bobillier formula for Euclidean, Lorentzian and Galilean planar motion.
+Then the following question can be asked.
+"Is it possible to give one generalized formula for the Bobillier's construction in generalized complex plane including all planes?"
+Thus, we find that one formula for all cases of $\emph{\emph{p}}$.
+Moreover, we check and interpret this formula for the special cases of $\emph{\emph{p}}$.
+As a consequence we think that this study would be useful at the disciplines of mathematics, engineering and astronomy.